danibonilha/readable/README.md

 # Readable React Nanodegree Project

-This is a R eddit like web app built with React and Redux where users are able to add, remove, edit, vote and order posts and comments.
+This is a Reddit like web app built with React and Redux where users are able to add, remove, edit, vote and order posts and comments.

 ## How to run